ALMON-CHAINCRAFTS/.github/profile/README.md

 # Prosure Smart Contract Readme

 Welcome to the Prosure smart contract repository!
-This document provides an overview of the Prosure, a decentralized insurance platform aimed at providing coverage for users affected by DeFi hacks.
+This document provides an overview of Prosure, a decentralized insurance platform aimed at providing coverage for users affected by DeFi hacks.
 The smart contracts are deployed on the Ethereum blockchain.

 ## Architecture Design